 • Manicure, pedicure, beard trim

-• Hair-care products (shampoo, conditioner, styling products beyond facility-provided basics)
+• Hair-care products beyond facility-provided basics

 • Cosmetics and personal-care products